What to expect after meniscal repair surgery?

 - Ensuring the knee’s range of movement as good as possible

 Wound Care, Ice Packs, and Wound Dressings

 Patients will have a wound dressing and a bandage on the knee when they wake up from surgery.
-It is important that patients keep these clean and do not get them wet or remove them themselves.
+It is vital that patients keep these clean and do not get them wet or remove them themselves.
 Wounds are usually closed with stitches or staples.
-If staples or non-dissolvable stitches are used, patients will be given an appointment to see your surgeon 7 to 14 days later to have them removed.
+If staples or non-dissolvable stitches are used, patients will be given an appointment to see the surgeon 7 to 14 days later to have them removed.
 Sterilised wound tape is often used after this to support the skin as it heals completely.
 Patients may be advised to apply ice packs or special ice dressings to the knee after surgery to help reduce swelling.
 Take care not to keep ice in contact with the bare skin.

 Showering and Bathing

 Patients may be advised to use a special plastic cover on the leg when they shower to prevent the wounds on the knee from getting wet.
 Patients will likely be advised not to wash their wounds until they are healed.
 After this point, often gentle soap and clean water are all that is needed to clean them.
 Carefully pat (never rub) wounds dry with a clean towel after bathing.

 Patients will likely experience some pain and discomfort after the meniscus repair surgery.
 This is normal after a surgical procedure, and patients will be given advice on how to manage the pain.
 Patients may be given medication to take home or be advised on the best pain relief to use as they recover.

 It is normal to experience some pain both after surgery and during recovery, but this should ease over time.
 The surgeon will give you advice on what pain relievers are suitable as patients may need to avoid ibuprofen and similar drugs because of bleeding risk.